East Coast

 Summer—Everything in the spring plus more, like ice skating and ice bumper cars, summer tubing and water raft rides.

 Located at 1339 Ski Mountain Rd.
-Admission based on age and activity.
+Admission is based on age and activity.

 Gatlinburg Aerial Tram